hashgraph/hedera-mirror-node/CONTRIBUTING.md

       owner is unsure of any comment, reach out to the person who added the comment in Discord.
 Once all comments have been addressed, the PR is ready to be merged.
 4. **Merge or Close**
-    - PRs should stay open until merged or be closed if they have not been active for more than 30 days.
+    - PRs should stay open until merged or be closed if the submitter has not been responsive for more than 30 days.
       This will help keep the PR queue to a manageable size and reduce noise.

 ## Releases